radwanCS/Tsinghua-CS-SelfStudy/docs/source/introduction.rst

 Introduction
 ============

-Welcome to this Self Study Guide which is based on Tsinghua University curriculum for the computer science \& technology undergraduate program!
+Welcome to this Self Study Guide which is based on personal experience, various online resources, and different popular universities like Tsinghua University and MIT curriculum for the computer science \& technology undergraduate program!

 Here's how this guide empowers your learning journey:

-**Guided by Tsinghua:** We align with Tsinghua University's curriculum, ensuring comprehensive coverage of essential topics.
+**Based on popluar universities:** We align with Tsinghua, MIT, Harvard University and many other universities curriculum, ensuring comprehensive coverage of essential topics.

-**Enrichment from REKCARC-TSC-UHT:** This project supplements our guide with additional course material, including homework, books, and exams.
+**Enrichment from online:** We supplements our guide with additional course material, including homework, books, and exams from free online resources.

 **A Self-Study Roadmap:** This documentation serves as your roadmap to mastering computer science.
 It offers suggestions for books, online resources, and courses to help you gain the required knowledge in each subject.

 Study Objective
 ---------------